-Our 19th New Balance Nationals Indoor (NBNI), our renowned championships for the country's best prep track and field athletes, is underway!
-We had more than 3,600 athletes from 40+ states and Canadian provinces in 2016 and we are expecting similar numbers this weekend -- all of them looking to run, hurdle, jump, throw and walk their way to titles and All-American honors in 46 boys' and girls' Championship events -- plus 40 more Emerging Elite and Freshman events.
+We typically host more than 3,500 of the country's best track and field student-athletes from 40+ states and Canadian provinces -- -- all of them looking to run, hurdle, jump, throw and walk their way to titles and All-American honors in 48 boys' and girls' Championship events -- plus 40 more Emerging Elite and Freshman events.

-We couldn't do it without our special partners and friends at New Balance; we thank them for again working with us (7 years now indoors) to make these three days the best in prep indoor T&F. We also think our Eastbay, our Presenting Sponsor; plus all of the great staff, officials and volunteers who work tirelessly with the NSAF here at NBNI every year.
+We couldn't do it without our special partners and friends at New Balance; we thank them for again working with us (8 years now indoors) to make these three days the best in prep indoor T&F. We also thank our Eastbay, our Presenting Sponsor; plus all of the great staff, officials and volunteers who work tirelessly with the NSAF here at NBNI every year.